Posted by Sansone / Lauber Trial Lawyers on October 7, 2013SHARE IT

 In Andres, the plaintiffs were the surviving parents of a fraternity member who was a minor and had been provided alcohol by the defendant fraternity at a “mixer” it hosted, and died as the result of acute alcohol intoxication.
 Id. at 548-49.
 The parents brought suit against the fraternity.
 Our Supreme Court concluded that “it was unlawful [under Section 311.310] for the Local [fraternity] to provide alcoholic beverages to those under twenty-one years of age who attended the mixer.”
 Id. at 550.
 However, the Court went on to state that “neither Section 311.310 nor the principles of common law negligence imposed a duty upon the defendant [fraternity brothers] to abstain from furnishing alcoholic beverages to an individual under twenty-one years of age.”
 Id. at 553.
 Therefore, the parents “failed to state a claim for relief against the Local [fraternity].”

 This essentially closed the case for a social host liability lawsuit in Missouri.
 Dram Shop cases for injury liability against bars and other businesses that serve alcohol are still allowed in Missouri.
-Our drunk driving car accident lawyers are experienced at investigating injury and death cases caused by drunk drivers and finding all responsible parties that there is a viable legal claim against.
+Our car accident lawyers in St Louis are experienced at investigating injury and death cases caused by drunk drivers and finding all responsible parties that there is a viable legal claim against.

 Oftentimes in these tragic cases the drunk driver did not have a valid license or insurance therefore, unless the injured party had good uninsured or under-insured motorist coverage, claims for compensation can be limited by low insurance coverage.
 It is important to find all existing insurance that may apply.